Look no further for the best all-encompassing guide to visiting ‘the beach’ in Daytona Beach, Florida!

 A beach driving speed of 10 mph is enforced.
 You must also well drive with your headlights on, window down, with no cell-phone use or texting.

-Planning tip: If you are visiting Daytona Beach with children and concerned about safety, you may want to choose a traffic-free zone.
+Additional planning tip: If you are visiting Daytona Beach with children and concerned about safety, you may want to choose a traffic-free zone.

 The small traffic-free section of